liavonpenn/rmipo/README.md

 **💡 TL; DR:** RMiPO is a lightweight framework for offline preference optimization of LLMs that leverages intrinsic response-level mutual information to dynamically modulate hyperparameters, eliminating the need for extensive hyperparameter tuning while achieving superior performance.

 ## 📢 News
-- 【2026.1】RMiPO has been submitted to ACL 2026 and is currently under review.
+- [2026.1] RMiPO has been submitted to ACL 2026 and is currently under review.
 The project will be continuously updated and improved.

 ## ✨ Features